scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 password is not stored and is marked as "REDACTED" in the interactions output.

 Running the test again you'll notice that its even faster than scrapli normally is!
 Why?
-Because there is no actual connection going out to the device, the connection will just be automagically replayed from this session data!
+Because there is no actual connection going out to the device, the connection will just be automatically replayed from this session data!

 Now if you have a billion tests to write, or you are needing to pass lots of inputs in order to create your scrapli connection objects in every single test... that wouldn't be very fun!
 In cases like this it would be a great idea to